The mission of the State Fire Marshal’s Office is to make fire safety a way of life in the Commonwealth of Virginia. We accomplish this by:

 - Administering programs to regulate explosives, fireworks, and fire-safe cigarettes.

-We have 36 total personnel serving the Commonwealth from our headquarters in Glen Allen and five regional offices throughout the Commonwealth.
+We have 29 total personnel serving the Commonwealth from our headquarters in Glen Allen and seven regional offices throughout the Commonwealth.

 Many of Virginia’s larger urban localities have their own local fire official.
 Questions or complaints in those localities should be directed to the local fire official.

 The State Fire Marshal’s Office does not issue permits for the installation of fire protection systems.
 The Building Official in the respective locality should be contacted to determine plan review and permitting requirements.
 You will find a directory of building officials here.

 Please contact the Virginia State Fire Marshal's Office at email@example.com with any questions or to submit a report or if you would like to apply for a permit.
 All fire protection testing and maintenance reports will be reviewed and deficiencies reported will be addressed.
 For a list of available